morgante/contract/health.md

 ## Cardio

-Engage in at least 15 minutes of cario exercise per day.
+Engage in at least 15 minutes of cardio exercise per day.

 - Notes
     - This must elevate my heart rate.